VaibhavBansal26/heart-disease-prediction/README.md

 # heart-disease-prediction

-Heart disease prediction using python
+Heart disease prediction using python,streamlit

 Choose a dataset for either a regression or classification problem.